justmedusty/DionysOS/README.md

 # DionysOS.
-# The OS of Wine, Insanity, & Ritual Madness
+# The OS of Wine & Insanity
 ✓Serial

 ✓Load a new GDT